turingschool/curriculum/source/topics/mechanize.markdown

 input.value = 'NOT UTF 8, lol'
 input # => [hidden:0x3fecce347538 type: hidden name: _dyncharset value: NOT UTF 8, lol]
 new_page = form.click_button # ... and so on
+new_page.uri  # ...where are we now?
+new_page.body # ...show me the HTML!
 ```

 Use this information to complete the task.